rlggyp/pdu_exporter/README.md

       - target_label: __address__
         replacement: 127.0.0.1:9117  # Address of the PDU Exporter container or host
 ```

 ## Docker Usage

 You have two options for running the PDU Exporter using Docker:

 ### Option 1: Build the Docker Image Locally

-From the root directory of the project (where the `Dockerfile` is located), run the following command to build the image:

 ```bash
 docker build -t pdu_exporter:latest .